-The Washington Highlands housing market is not very competitive.
-The median sale price of a home in Washington Highlands was $225K last month, down 41.5% since last year.
+The Washington Highlands housing market is somewhat competitive.
+The median sale price of a home in Washington Highlands was $290K last month, down 21.6% since last year.
+The median sale price per square foot in Washington Highlands is $149, down 46.0% since last year.

 What is the housing market like in Washington Highlands today?